 Music Festivals are an amazing, immersive experience.
 It's difficult to tell what's better - seeing lots of live music or sharing that music with thousand of others.
-For youth on the Autism Spectrum, Music Festivals can seem unattainable.
+For autistic individuals, Music Festivals can seem unattainable.
 From the crowding at the stages and entry points, to the sound levels and unexpected events, music festivals can be a chaotic place for someone who just wants to experience their favorite band.
 Sensory Access works directly with festivals to create sensory-sensitive areas around the festival, arrange for safe areas to view stages, and provide tools such as noise-reducing headphones.
 We can provide training and staffing to create a smooth experience for staff and guests alike.

 If you would like to attend a music festival but are worried about sensory issues, let us know!
 We work with several music festivals around the country to make the festival itself accessible, and can provide tips and support for making it through festivals where we have not yet created a partnership.